melintea/upml/README.spin.md

 ### Simulation

-Left as above, only interactive simulation is possible.
+Left as above, only interactive simulation is possible, if ever.
 A "human" must be added to randomly flip the switches - the state machine needs the "environment" in which it operates for simulation and verification; verification needs a fully-specified/closed system.

 Then wrap the switch spec into its own ```Switch``` composite state: